 Is it any good?

-Families can talk about facing fear.
+Families can talk about facing fears in Girl vs. Monster.
 What are some of your greatest fears?
 Have you ever tried to face them down?
 How do you foresee your life might be better if you could eliminate a few of your fears?

 Kids: Do you recognize any of the stars of this movie from other Disney shows?
 If so, which ones?
 Did your familiarity with them encourage you to watch this movie?

 How does your family make clear its rules?
 Are there any that you think are too strict?
 Parents can use this time to refresh some of their basic house rules and discuss what might be some possible repercussions of breaking them.

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.